Oil Manual

 Typically specified for Many engines calling for a 30-grade Some older or warmer-climate engines calling for a 40-grade

-Bottom line: Same cold flow, different hot thickness — follow the grade your manual specifies, not the heavier one.
+Bottom line: Same SAE winter category, different hot categories — follow the exact grade your manual specifies.

 The one real difference